How to shuffle a list in Python

 - First, you create a

-sublistby slicing the original list using indices, likemy_list[start:end]. - Next, you shuffle this new
+sublistby slicing the original list with your desired range, likemy_list[start:end]. - Next, you apply

 High-performance shuffling with NumPy